+Invasive species are harmful.
 The introduction or spread of invasive species threatens BC’s environment, the economy and society, including human health.

+Stopping invasive species is possible if we change our behaviours.
 Increased prevention, detection and improved management of invasive species can provide significant economic benefits to the province, businesses, industry, and citizens.

+Government actions can help prevent the spread of invasive species in BC.
 Regulation and increased funding can make a difference to control and prevent the spread of invasive species.

 Learn more about how to prevent and stop the spread of invasive species in your garden, your parks and forests, your lakes, rivers and oceans, your cities, towns and your province.

-2019 Invasive Species Action Month Weekly Themes
+2020 Invasive Species Action Month Weekly Themes

 Each week of Invasive Species Action Month, ISCBC will highlight areas where we can take action and help prevent the spread of some of the most harmful invasive plants and animals impacting our province.
 Join in special events happening near you, and learn about key messages and ways to help from photos, factsheets and other resources—all about invasive species!
 We look forward to your participation!

-Week 1, May 1 - 5 - PlantWise & Grow Me Instead; focus on gardeners
+Week 1, May 3 - 9 - PlantWise & Grow Me Instead; focus on gardeners

-Week 5, May 27 - 31 - Don't Let it Loose; focus on pet owners and the pet & aquarium trade
+Week 4, May 24 - 31 - Don't Let it Loose; focus on pet owners and the pet & aquarium trade